aetperf/aetperf.github.io/_posts/2023-12-26-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

 </table>
 </div>

-Note that the coordinate reference system (CRS) is always Lambert-93 or EPSG:2154 for this data when dealing with regions in European France.
+Note that the Coordinate Reference System (CRS) is always Lambert-93 or EPSG:2154 for this data when dealing with regions in European France.

 ## Bounding box definition